 Such input is solicited from staff and a wide spectrum of the community so district leaders can consider a diverse range of interests and perspectives in their decision-making and to gain community and staff support.

-For more information on accountability or details about planning a customized workshop or board self-evaluation session, please contact Cheryl W. Ryan, Teri Morgan, Steve Horton or Kim Miller-Smith at (614) 540-4000 or (800) 589-OSBA.
+For more information on accountability or details about planning a customized workshop or board self-evaluation session, please contact Cheryl W. Ryan, Teri Morgan or Kim Miller-Smith at (614) 540-4000 or (800) 589-OSBA.

-The "Resources" links above and "File Attachments" located on the right hand side of the page are outstanding accountability resources used with the permission of the authoring organization.
+The "File Attachments" located on the right hand side of the page are outstanding accountability resources used with the permission of the authoring organization.
 "Links" as noted under the Resources section of the page, are additional media resources, OSBA services and publications that support the district's accountability efforts.